Donna Hilton

 Donna Maree Hilton (born 28 February 1968) is a former judoka from New Zealand.
 She represented New Zealand at the 1990 Commonwealth Games in Auckland, New Zealand, and at the 1992 Summer Olympics in Barcelona, Spain.
+Also known as Donna Burger, from her marriage to Ralf Burger, she was New Zealand's first female Olympic judoka.

+She participated in the World Championships in 1991, 1993, and 1995, and the World Cup in 1995.
+Competing in the -48 kg weight class, she finished third at the Commonwealth Championships in 1992 and won three medals at the Oceania Championships between 1983 and 1992.